Romance Writers of America: History

-The Romance Writers of America was founded in 1980 in Houston, Texas, by romance editor Vivian Stephens and 37 authors in the romance genre, including the original co-founders Rita Clay Estrada and Parris Afton Bonds, first President and Vice President, According to their by-laws, the organization's purpose is to “advance the professional and common business interests of career-focused romance writers through networking and advocacy and by increasing public awareness of the romance genre."
+The Romance Writers of America was founded in 1980 in Houston, Texas, by romance editor Vivian Stephens, and Rita Clay Estrada was its first President, According to their by-laws, the organization's purpose is to “advance the professional and common business interests of career-focused romance writers through networking and advocacy and by increasing public awareness of the romance genre."

 The romance industry boomed in the 1980s, and the RWA grew rapidly.
 In 2000, the RWA had an operating budget of over $1 million, the largest of any professional genre writers' organization.
 As of 2007, the organization had over 9,000 members and over 150 chapters.
 These include chapters arranged geographically as well as special-interest online chapters that focus on themes such as medical romance.
 As membership has grown, the organization has grappled to identify its core purpose; for example, is the organization primarily a social club or a place for professional networking.
 There have also been discussions within the membership about whether it is meant for published or unpublished authors, and which types of published authors should count.

 Part of its mission has been to advocate for authors.
 The RWA persuaded Harlequin books to register copyrights for authors' works and to allow writers to own their own pseudonyms.
 Previously, authors were forced to leave their pseudonym behind if they switched publishing houses, making it more difficult for their fans to follow.
 The RWA has also assisted members to escalate issues they have experienced with various technology platforms.

 Some romance novel authors and readers believe the genre has additional restrictions, from plot considerations such as the protagonists meeting early on in the story, to avoiding themes such as adultery.
 Disagreements have centered on the firm requirement for a happy ending, or the place of same-sex relationships within the genre.
 Some readers admit stories without a happy ending, if the focus of the story is on the romantic love between the two main characters (e.g. Romeo and Juliet).
 Others believe the definition should be more strictly worded to include only heterosexual pairing.
 While the majority of romance novels meet the stricter criteria, there are also many books that are widely considered to be romance novels that deviate from these rules.
 Therefore, the general definition, as embraced by the RWA and publishers, includes only the focus on a developing romantic relationship and an optimistic ending.